-In January 2015 and December 2019, Congress passed the Terrorism Risk Insurance Program Reauthorization Act of 2015 and 2019, respectively, which amended and extended the Terrorism Insurance Program through December 31, 2027.
-Under this law, coverage provided by an insurer for losses caused by certified acts of terrorism is partially reimbursed by the United States under a formula under which the government pays 80% of covered terrorism losses exceeding a prescribed deductible.
+In January 2015, Congress passed the Terrorism Risk Insurance Program Reauthorization Act of 2015, which amended and extended the Terrorism Insurance Program through December 31, 2020.
+Under this law, coverage provided by an insurer for losses caused by certified acts of terrorism is partially reimbursed by the United States under a formula under which the government pays 81% of covered terrorism losses exceeding a prescribed deductible.
+Under the new law, the government's percentage of compensation for losses will be reduced during each program year by 1% until it equals 80%.
 The act limits an insurer's exposure to certified terrorist acts (as defined by the Act) to the prescribed deductible amount.
-The insurance industry's aggregate deductible is \$42.7 billion in 2022.
+The insurance industry's aggregate deductible is \$37.5 billion in 2020.
 Each insurer's deductible is capped at 20% of the insurer's direct earned premium for commercial property and casualty policies.
 Coverage under the act must be offered to all property, casualty and surety insureds.